 2.5 Semen Collection and Analysis

-Upon conclusion of the experiment, semen samples were collected from the rabbit bucks.
-Throughout the experimental period, the bucks were conditioned to ejaculate into an artificial vagina (AV) via a female teaser, as outlined by Munu et al. (2024).
-An improvised artificial vagina was constructed utilising syringes, standard sample containers, and condoms.
+UThroughout the experimental period, the bucks were conditioned to ejaculate into an artificial vagina (AV) via a female teaser, as outlined by Munu et al. (2024).
+An improvised artificial vagina was constructed utilizing syringes, standard sample containers, and condoms.
 The AV was preheated in a hot water bath and held manually beneath the teaser, with the open end orientated caudally.
 As the buck initiates mounting, the artificial vagina (AV) was positioned more caudally to facilitate the male rabbit's penetration and ejaculation, which occurred swiftly after the penis entered the AV (Asibor et al., 2022).
 The ejaculates were collected and maintained at a temperature of 37 °C using warm water.

-Gross evaluations of the ejaculates were conducted by analysing the colour, volume, and inspecting for overt signs of contamination, haemorrhage, or inflammatory changes.
-Samples from the different treatment groups were dropped on a pre-warmed glass slide and viewed at x100 magnification using light microscope.
+Gross evaluations of the ejaculates were conducted by analyzing the colour, volume, and inspecting for overt signs of contamination, hemorrhage, or inflammatory changes.
+Samples from the different treatment groups were dropped on a pre-warmed glass slide and viewed at 100x magnification using light microscope.
 Individual motility was subjectively evaluated by counting the average number of the motile spermatozoa on the slide fields.
 The motility of the spermatozoa was quantified as a percentage (%).
 The sperm count was assessed via the Neubauer haemocytometer, as previously detailed by Atiq et al. (2011).
-For sperm morphology evaluation, the semen was smeared on a clean glass slide, dried and fixed with fixative (three volume of absolute methanol and one volume of glacial acetic acid), then it was stained with haematoxylin for 15 minutes and then washed, which was followed by staining with 1% eosin for 10 minutes and washed, then allowed to dry at room temperature and observed at x100 under a light microscope (Koziol & Armstrong 2022).
-The percentage of liveability (%) was evaluated by mixing one drop of semen with 2-3 drops of warmed eosin-nigrosin stain on a heated slide, as outlined by Wells and Awa (1970).
+For sperm morphology evaluation, the semen was smeared on a clean glass slide, dried and fixed with fixative (three volume of absolute methanol and one volume of glacial acetic acid), then it was stained with haematoxylin for 15 minutes and then washed, which was followed by staining with 1% eosin for 10 minutes and washed, then allowed to dry at room temperature and observed at 100x under a light microscope (Koziol & Armstrong 2022).
+The percentage of livability (%) was evaluated by mixing one drop of semen with 2-3 drops of warmed eosin-nigrosine stain on a heated slide, as outlined by Wells and Awa (1970).
 A thin smear was prepared and air-dried from the combination of semen and stain.
 The viable and non-viable sperm cells were counted separately, and the ratio of viable to non-viable sperm cells was determined.

 2.7 Determination of Hormonal Level

 A 5 ml blood sample was obtained from the marginal ear vein of each rabbit into plain test tubes, incubated for 60 minutes, and then centrifuged at 3000 rpm for 10 minutes to obtain serum.
 Subsequently, serum was extracted from each test tube into sterile sample tubes, which were then utilised for the assessment of serum hormonal levels.
-Serum levels of FSH, LH, and testosterone were quantified utilising Enzyme Linked Immunosorbent Assay (ELISA) kits sourced from Elabscience® (Texas, USA), in accordance with the manufacturer's guidelines included with the kits.
+Serum levels of FSH, LH, and testosterone were quantified utilizing Enzyme Linked Immunosorbent Assay (ELISA) kits sourced from Elabscience® (Texas, USA), in accordance with the manufacturer's guidelines included with the kits.

 2.8 Data Analysis

-The collected data were analysed as mean ± standard error of the mean (SEM) and underwent one-way analysis of variance (ANOVA), followed by Tukey’s post hoc test, utilising GraphPad Prism version 9.0.1 (GraphPad Software, CA, USA).
-A P-value of .05 was deemed significant.
+The collected data were analysed as mean ± standard error of the mean (SEM) and underwent one-way analysis of variance (ANOVA), followed by Tukey’s post hoc test, utilizing GraphPad Prism version 9.0.1 (GraphPad Software, CA, USA).
+A P-value of 0.05 was deemed significant.

 3.0 RESULTS AND DISCUSSION